mohamed3laa33/django-helloworld/README.rst

 1. Created docker file
 2. pushed docker image to my docker hub mohamed3laa/django
 3. created helm chart and tested it
-4. created build pipeline on azure devop
+4. created paramatrized (stage and prod) build pipeline on azure devop with file

+> To make it running succefully:
+1. Created service connection to docker registery on docker hub
+2. Created service connection to connecto to my K8s cluster